Quick start

 What this calculator is solving

-The Mass Calculator rearranges the density formula.
-If density and volume are known, multiplying them gives mass.
+The Mass Calculator uses the density formula in the mass direction.
+If density and volume are known in matching units, multiplying them gives an estimated mass.

 The formula in plain language

 In plain language: The calculator uses mass = density x volume.
-Density and volume must be in matching units for the result label to make sense.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+If density is in g/cm3 and volume is in cm3, the result is grams.
+If density is in kg/m3 and volume is in m3, the result is kilograms.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer